YamenAjjour/yamenajjour.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Yamen Ajjour is a research scientist who is interested in tackling subjectivity in natural language processing.
+Yamen Ajjour is interested in tackling subjectivity in natural language processing.
 This includes
 1. Developing methods that generalize to unseen subjective tasks.
 2. Conversational Data Annotation: developing methods to explain and disambiguate annotations in subjective tasks.